jpcoyne/gettingdata/Codebook.md

  trnDatComb <- cbind(trnDatSub, trnDatAct, trnDat)
  combDat <- rbind(tstDatComb, trnDatComb)
 ```

+The result of the combined data set is a table of 10299 observations of 563 varialbe.
+This includes 561 measurement variables plus the subject and activityNum columns.

 ##### Appropriately Label The Data Set
 Appropriately label the data set with descriptive variable names.
 Clean up the variable names to remove invalid characters.
 User the gsub() command to search and replace characters.
 Use the make.names() command to ensure that variable names are all syntactically valid and unique.